Symmetry breaking for an elliptic equation involving the Fractional Laplacian: Proof of the Symmetry Breaking Result

 Consider the cut-off functions $\eta_R$ constructed in lemma \ref{lemma-cut-off}.
 Then, from that lemma,

 Since $\eta_R \cdot u \in H^s_0(B_R)$, $ M(R) \leq M(\eta_R u) $.
 We conclude that

 This proves \eqref{limit-M}.
 The proof of \eqref{limit-m} is similar.

 It follows that if $R$ is large enough, $M(R) < m(R)$, and hence for $R$ large enough, the positive minimizers that we have found for $m(R)$ and $M(R)$ are different.
-Hence, problem \eqref{inaball} admits both a radial positive solution, and a non radial one.
+Hence, problem \eqref{inaball} admits both a radial positive solution, and a non-radial one.

 \end{proof}

 {\bf Acknowledgments} I want to thank L. Del Pezzo, N. Wolanski and A. Salort for several interesting discussions on the fractional Laplacian, and E. J. Lami Dozo for bringing the symmetry breaking phenomenon and the reference \cite{Sintzoff} to my attention.